-“The Death of Actaeon” by Titian depicts the last stage of the mythological story in which the young hunter named Actaeon, who unwittingly stumbles on the naked goddess Diana who is enjoying a bath in the spring.
+“The Death of Actaeon” by Titian depicts the last stage of the mythological story.
+The young hunter named Actaeon unwittingly stumbles on the naked goddess Diana, enjoying a bath in the spring.

-This painting recounts the unfortunate fate of Actaeon, who, after fleeing, is tracked down by his hounds and killed because they failed to recognize their master.
+This painting recounts Actaeon’s unfortunate fate, who, after fleeing, is tracked down by his hounds and killed because they failed to recognize their master.

 This painting is a sequel of Titian’s work “Diana and Actaeon,” showing the story’s tragic conclusion, which follows the Roman poet Ovid’s account in the Metamorphoses.

-There has been debate as to whether this painting is finished or not, as the painting does not have his signature, which perhaps indicates it is not completed.
+There has been debate about whether this painting is finished or not, as the painting does not have his signature, which perhaps indicates it is not completed.

 There is no arrow in the picture, nor is the bowstring visible.
 The goddess does not have her usual attribute of the small crescent in her hair that Titian used in other depictions.

 Titian seems never to have completed this painting to his satisfaction.
-The picture remained in his studio until his death in 1576.
+The picture remained in his studio until he died in 1576.